John King Davis: Career

 Davis was Australia's Commonwealth Director of Navigation from 1920 to 1949.
 It was at the beginning of this period that he volunteered to personally set up the remote Willis Island meteorological and cyclone warning station in 1921–22.
 He was a contributor of articles to Walkabout.

+Other activities

+Davis was president of the Royal Society of Victoria 1945–1946.

-Later life
+Personal life and death

+Davis served as best man to Douglas Mawson at his wedding to Paquita Mawson in Melbourne in March 1914.

+Known in his lifetime as a "free thinker and plain speaker" and a "deepwater sailorman of the old school", Davis remained a lifelong bachelor.

+He died on 8 May 1967 in Toorak, Victoria, aged 83.

+Recognition, honours, and legacy

-Davis was President of the Royal Society of Victoria 1945–1946, as well as being a Fellow of the Royal Geographical Society.
-Davis Station in Antarctica, established in 1957, is named after him.
-He was awarded the Polar Medal three times: in 1909, 1917, and 1934.
+Davis was named a Fellow of the Royal Geographical Society in 1915, winning their Murchison Award in the same year.

+Davis Station in Antarctica was established in 1957 and is named after John King Davis, as is the Davis Sea, located off the Antarctic coast between longitudes 82°E and 96°E.

+He was awarded the Polar Medal multiple times: in 1909 (Bronze clasp); 1915 (Silver clasp), 1917 (Bronze clasp), and 1934 (Bronze clasp).
 In 1964 he was appointed a Commander of the Order of the British Empire.
-The Davis Sea, located off the Antarctic coast between longitudes 82°E and 96°E, is named after him.

-Known in his lifetime as a "free thinker and plain speaker" and a "deepwater sailorman of the old school", John King Davis remained a lifelong bachelor and died on 8 May 1967 in Toorak, Victoria, aged 83.